What are Source Documents?

 Any information generated through source documents should be properly recorded in either the company’s journal, accounting software, or financial books.
-After initial recording, all documents should be preserved and organized into a file and put into a system so it can be retrieved at any time.
+After the initial recording, all documents should be preserved and organized into a file and put into a system so they can be retrieved at any time.
 It is also important to make a record of general internal control procedures specifying who in the firm can access and authorize payments, orders, and other transactions.

 Similarly, the Canadian Revenue Agency (CRA) accepts scanned documents as long as the records are produced and retained in paper format or stored in an electronically accessible and readable format.
-Although organizing and filing these documents can be tedious, putting in the extra time to properly maintain a paper trail and create an easy way to access these documents can result in huge time savings in the future and also ensures greater transparency.
+Although organizing and filing these documents can be tedious, putting in the extra time to properly maintain a paper trail and create an easy way to access these documents can result in huge time savings in the future, and also ensures greater transparency.